Ballito, KZN North Coast - KwaZulu-Natal

 4/ Swaziland’s Nobuhle Dlamini won the SA Women’s Strokeplay title at Umhlali in 2012, and the club hosted the 2014 SA Boys Championship, with Tristen Strydom (strokeplay) and Paul Boshoff (matchplay) the champions.

-5/ General manager Derick Reinke, a Class AAA PGA pro, was KZN PGA Pro of the Year in 2016 and 2018, plus PGA Manager of the Year in 2017.
+5/ General manager Derick Reinke, a Fellow PGA pro, was KZN PGA Pro of the Year in 2016 and 2018, plus KZN PGA Manager of the Year in 2017 and 2021.

 2020 Thabiso Magwaza & Jemima Ullyett